chrisranderson/chrisranderson.github.io/_posts/2016-7-9-chinese-restaurant-process-introduction.md

 title: "Introduction to Chinese Restaurant Processes"
 ---

 Picture a Chinese restaurant.
 People come in one at a time, and decide where to sit.
 The first person picks a table.
-Everyone afterwards picks a table according to how many people are currently at each table.
+Everyone afterwards picks a table according to how many people are currently at each table - popular tables continue to gain popularity.

 The probability of picking a particular occupied table is